Sonoma County Wineries Offering Food Pairings

 The Bubbles and Bites food and wine pairing tour offers an in-depth 1.5-hour experience that leads through the different areas of the winery.
 It's a chance to learn about the history of the Ferrer family and the intricate sparkling wine process.
 Then enjoy a seated tasting in the Vista room, pairing the winery's award-winning wines with special seasonal bites.

-On the A Taste of Spain tour, explore the wines and tapas of Spain in this private food and wine pairing in the Vista Room.
+On the Tapas on hte Terrace tour, explore the wines and tapas of Spain in this semi-private food and wine pairing in the Vista Room.
 This experience includes four varietals from around Spain carefully paired with tapas, plus a special Freixenet cava.

 Details: 23555 Carneros Highway 121, Sonoma, 707-933-1917